• Skip to main content

 If you’re looking for other schools that offer degree’s in clinical psychology, check out the Find Your Perfect “U” tool.
 You can search over 6,000 colleges and universities with 11 different filters to find the perfect school for you!

-Every state is different, but most require that a person working as a psychologist holds a license or certification.
+1. Once you graduate and depending on which state you live in, it’s typically a requirement that a person working as a psychologist holds a license or certification.
 Anyone practicing independently will need a license, regardless of what state you’re in.
 To obtain a license, you must finish do the following:

 • Complete your degree(s)